What is The Nooner?

 I was a co-founder of The Roundup, which I stopped doing when I got too busy with my work for community colleges.
 However, I found that I was still waking up early and would fire off e-mails of my thoughts on the news to friends.
 The Nooner basically is me sharing those thoughts with anybody who is interested.
 It shouldn't have a partisan bent, except bending away from a particular view, as I'm no Kool-Aid drinker.

 What you read as my opinion in The Nooner is the stuff you'd hear at a local Capitol watering hole, or see in an SMS message if you stole an insider's smartphone.
 If there is a conventional wisdom to be popped, that's perfect Nooner content.

 The Nooner relies on tips, which are usually verified, but always kept confidential unless a source wants the recognition.
 Remember, however, that I write between 4:30-6:30am before going to work for my true passion, so don't think you're going to make it into The Nooner by dropping something in my lap at 11:50 a.m.

 The news articles in The Nooner are the top 25 headlines on Around The Capitol through noon, based on reader interest in (clicks on) the stories.

 The Nooner is free and ad-supported, but the coolest people pay $3.99/month or $39/year for the early distribution of an ad-free version and additional downloadable content.

 Who runs AroundTheCapitol.com?

 The headlines portion of the site basically runs itself.
-The code was written by Scott Lay, who is the President/CEO of the Community College League of California.
+The code was written by Scott Lay, who was the President/CEO of the Community College League of California for eight years and has worked in various capacities with the Legislature and California elections for 22 years.
 Scott has a bachelor's

 degree in political science public service and a juris doctorate from the University of California, Davis.
 Most of the code was written to help Scott keep up with the news and legislation he tracks.
 Apparently, he also likes to speak in the third person.